Apply to Pre-K in Early February!

 Visit Pre-K Programs

 Visiting a program is the best way to explore if it may be the right place for your child.
 It’s also a great way to see how long the trip is from home.
-During the school year, contact schools directly to find out if they have special events or tours, or to set up a visit.

 When visiting a pre-K program, consider asking staff members questions about the program, such as: